 The Heart of the Midrange

-For a while in my record reviewing system I had a relatively cheap Grado moving magnet cartridge.
+For a while in my record reviewing system many years ago I had a relatively cheap Grado moving magnet cartridge.
 The midrange of that cartridge is still some of the best midrange reproduction I have ever heard.
 It was completely free of any “audiophile” sound.
 It was real in a way that took me by surprise.
-I played Abbey Road with that cartridge in the system and heard The Beatles sound EXACTLY the way I want them to sound.
+I played Abbey Road with that cartridge in the system and heard The Beatles sound EXACTLY the way I wanted them to sound.

 Exactly the way I think they SHOULD sound, in my mind’s ear.
-Playing the very same record on much more expensive front ends, with much more expensive moving coils, was disappointing.
+Playing the very same record on much more expensive front ends, with much more expensive moving coils, was disappointing at that time.
 It’s easy to lose sight of the heart of the music when the equipment dazzles us by doing so many other things well.